shasank-bonthala/spotify-anaylsis-project/README.md

 # spotify-anaylsis-project
 An analysis into Spotify track &amp; artist characteristics to determine which characteristics are present in top billboarded songs.
 The .ipynb is the notebook with the project.
+Using Kaggle data sets (and cleaning), the project encapsulates 11 key characteristics of over 176000+ tracks.
+That data is used to determine key characteristics that top songs have in common and serves as a guide for new artists to target certain characteristics over others when creating a new song.